 Situated in the heart of Constable country, on the edge of the Stour estuary.
 The River Stour Trust took over the freehold of Cattawade Picnic Site to ensure this vital river access point was retained.

 There is also an opportunity to make use of this area for those seeking an opportunity to fish, picnic, birdwatch or walk along the Stour Valley Path, which follows the river between Brantham and Newmarket.
 It is locally renowned for its excellent location for bird watching.
 On a good day you can see redshank, lapwings and oystercatchers breeding on the pastures of Cattawade Marshes.

 We ask that visitors are considerate of the residents who live adjacent to the site.
-You may also come across walkers, picnickers and river users and we hope everyone can enjoy the area together.
+It is usually open year round but we reserve the right to close the site when the need arises.

 - Cattawade Picnic Site off Bergholt Road, Brantham, Manningtree, Essex, CO11 1QW – located beside the river Stour near the junction of the A137 and B1070 in Brantham.

 - Click here for link to Google Maps.

 - This facility is intended for use by those seeking an opportunity to paddle the river, fish, picnic, birdwatch or walk along the Stour Valley Path.

 - There is a small free car park with 14 spaces for average sized vehicles.

 - Unfortunately, there are no toilet facilities on site.